 Block on Trump's Asylum Ban Upheld by Supreme Court

-There are many times in life when you should change your will.
-That includes when you have children, or when you adopt a child.
+If your will is already in place, congratulations on being ahead of the curve!
+However, we all know that life is full of changes, so there are many times in life when you should change your will.
+That includes when you have children or when you adopt a child.

 Having estates divided equally among children is the safest route.
 This is a case of "less is more."
-But what if the will actually names beneficiaries, and leaves the estate "to my two children, Jack and Jill."
-Let's say these two are the natural children of the deceased, but there was also a third equally-cherished adopted child, Jane, who was not named.
+But what if the will actually names beneficiaries and leaves the estate "to my two children, Jack and Jill"?
+Let's say these two are your biological children, but you have a third — equally-cherished — adopted child, Jane, who your will does not name.

 What happens to Jane?
 Does she inherit anything?
-The answer to that is -- it depends.
-Many states presume that if a class of people are specifically named and someone in that class is not named, the testator's intent was to exclude them.
-Jane does have standing as a potential heir, and can file a lawsuit, to overcome this presumption.
-But that can get messy and expensive.
+The answer to that is it depends.
+Many states presume that if a class of people is specifically named and someone in that class is not named, the testator's (you) intent was to exclude them.
+Jane does have standing as a potential heir and can file a lawsuit to overcome this presumption.
+But that can get messy and expensive for all of your children.
 After all, families can have strong emotional undercurrents.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.